llm-bible/llm-bible.github.io/_publications/madaan2022memory.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2201.06009"}
   - {name: "Code", url: "https://www.memprompt.com/"}
-tags: ['GPT', 'Has Code', 'Model Architecture', 'Prompting', 'Training Techniques', 'Uncategorized']
+tags: ['GPT', 'Has Code', 'Model Architecture', 'Prompting', 'Training Techniques']
 ---
 Large LMs such as GPT-3 are powerful, but can commit mistakes that are obvious to humans.
 For example, GPT-3 would mistakenly interpret "What word is